YGZWQZD/LAMDA-SSL/docs/README.md

 >> - base_estimator_2: The second base learner in TriTraining.
 >> - base_estimator_3: The third base learner in TriTraining.

+#### LAMDA_SSL.Algorithm.Classifier.TSVM
+> CLASS LAMDA_SSL.Algorithm.Classifier.TSVM（Cl=1.0,
+            Cu=0.001,
+            kernel=rbf_kernel,
+            degree=3,
+            gamma="scale",
+            shrinking=True,
+            probability=False,
+            tol=1e-3,
+            cache_size=200,
+            class_weight=None,
+            verbose=False,
+            max_iter=-1,
+            decision_function_shape="ovr",
+            break_ties=False,
+            random_state=None)
+>> Parameter:
+>> - Cl: The weight of labeled samples.
+>> - Cu: The weight of unlabeled samples.
+>> - kernel: 'rbf'、'knn' or callable.
+Specifies the kernel type to be used in the algorithm.
+>> - degree: The polynomial order corresponding to the 'poly' kernel.
+>> - gamma: The gamma parameter corresponding to the kernel.
+It is valid when kernel is 'rbf', 'poly' or 'sigmoid'.
+>> - coef0: The constant term of the kernel function.
+It is valid when kernel is 'poly' or 'sigmoid'.
+>> - shrinking: Whether to use the shrinking heuristic method.
+>> - probability: Weights for rotation angle classification loss.
+>> - tol: Tolerance to stop training, default is 1e-3.
+>> - cache_size: The cache size of the Kernel function.
+>> - class_weight: The weights of different classes.
+>> - verbose: Whether to allow redundant output.
+>> - max_iter: The maximum number of iterations. -1 for unlimited.
+>> - decision_function_shape: {'ovo', 'ovr'}, default='ovr'.
+Whether to return a one-vs-rest ('ovr') decision function of shape(n_samples, n_classes) as all other classifiers, or the original one-vs-one ('ovo') decision function of libsvm which has shape (n_samples, n_classes * (n_classes - 1) / 2).
+However, one-vs-one ('ovo') is always used as multi-class strategy.
+The parameter is ignored for binary classification.
+>> - break_ties: Whether to classify by calculating confidence in the event of a tie.
+>> - random_state: A random seed for data shuffling.

 #### LAMDA_SSL.Algorithm.Classifier.UDA
 > CLASS LAMDA_SSL.Algorithm.Classifier.UDA(train_dataset=None,